Before you attempt this you need to add the REST provider to your list of available sources.

 There are three methods to connect with, that are controlled by the OAuth Grant Type option.

-Client requires some other things, though seemingly the same.
-It doesn't require the Authorization Token URL, but instead will require some possible params as the one below does.
+The Client method requires some other things, though seemingly the same.
+It doesn't require the Authorization Token URL, but instead will require some possible parameters in the OAuth Params field as the one below does.

 Finally there also is an Password method.
 It is similar to the others, in that it requires an Access Token URL and an Refresh Token URL, the difference is that it uses an User and Password instead of client and secret.
-Notice that these fields are not in the area of the other OAuth fields.
+Notice that these fields are in the "Authentication" section, not in the area of the other OAuth fields.

 Automatically getting the correct data types